Hello, my name’s Hannah. I live in the far North East of England, on the edge of the moors in rural County Durham.

 Is the yarn you use ethical?

 The traceability of all the fibres I use in my weavings is of huge importance to me.
-Some of my fibres are vintage and so their exact source is unknown, Some of the yarn I have in my collection I had already purchased before I set up my business.
-Please take care to read the individual “Yarn Story” in each listing; here, I give as much information as I can on the fibres I’ve used in that particular piece.
-All the yarn I use, without exception, comes from small businesses, mostly women run/owned, and local small-scale ‘farm-to-yarn’ producers.
+Please take care to read the individual “Yarn Story” in each listing … or, if you’re viewing one of my pieces at an event, you’ll find this information on the introduction card pinned onto each piece.
+I give as much information as I can on the fibres I’ve used in that particular piece.
+All the yarn I use, without exception, comes from small businesses, mostly women run/owned, and local British small-scale ‘farm-to-yarn’ producers.

 How long does it take you to weave a scarf?